uowis/jQuery-Smartcrop/README.md

-jquerry-Smartcrop
+jQuery-Smartcrop
 =================

-Plugin Jquerry to crop physically picture in a container like a "background : cover" css style
+Plugin Jquery to crop physically picture in a container like a "background : cover" css style